gvwilson/sensibleadventures/cloudherd/reboot.md

     *   "Normal in a girl your age with your changes coming."
 (Granna Fee)
-    *   But then she mind-hears Pillow becoming agitated just before Tasteless arrives, and starts to wonder if she's going to go crazy.
+    *   But then she mind-hears Pillow becoming agitated just before Yestevan arrives, and starts to wonder if she's going to go crazy.
     *   There are stories about cloudherds who can mind-talk without touching the clouds, and they all end with the